 6 Laboratory subjects should only be taken if the corresponding 4-period subject has been chosen.

-7 Art 2 p., Music 2 p. and Intro. to Economics 2 p. not allowed if taken in column 3.
+7 Art 2 p. and Music 2 p. not allowed if taken in column 3.

 The European Baccalaureate examinations